How to start a clothing line: A complete strategy guide to building a clothing brand.

 Simply put, start up costs are non-recurring costs involved in setting up your clothing line.

-Having a realistic idea of your start up costs is an essential part of business planning, and reduces the chance of running out of funding before your clothing line has launched.
+Having a realistic idea of your online clothing store business plan start up costs is an essential part of business planning, and reduces the chance of running out of funding before your clothing line has launched.
 The most common way for start ups to fail is by not having enough capital to see them through the initial stages.

 Examples Of Start Up Costs